k8s-school/demo-spark-monitoring/doc.md

     - port: jmx-exporter
 ```

----

-## 4. Quick Access to Grafana and Prometheus

-Great addition!
-Here's **Chapter 4 updated** with your note, formatted as a clear **ℹ️ tip** for GitHub compatibility and readability:

----

 ## 4. Quick Access to Grafana and Prometheus

 Before accessing dashboards, make sure you have a Prometheus stack installed and configured.